thedivergentai/ByteFix-Website/docs/GAMEPLAN.md

 *   The hero section button has a grow/shrink animation and a hover effect.
 *   The "Request a Repair" link in the header is now a button.
 *   Smooth scrolling has been implemented for all header links and the hero section button.
+*   The main content of the index page has been moved to a layout component.